philMarcus/battleMage_Optimization/README.md

 ## How This Project Is Intended to Be Used

-### 1. Run the Analysis Notebook (Recommended)
+### 1. Explore the Analysis Notebook (Recommended)

-The simplest way to engage with the project is to run:
+The simplest way to engage with the project is to view:
 ```
 01_Optimizing_battleMage.ipynb
 ```